What can the ancient tattoos of two prehistoric mummies tell us?

 According to an article in the Smithsonian magazine, anthropologist Lars Krutak asserts that 80% of Ötzi’s markings align with classic Chinese acupuncture points for the treatment of rheumatism.
 Hence, in 2011, a Denmark tattoo artist and friend of Krutak’s named Colin Dale decided to conduct a simple experiment.
 Dale applied a series of body ink to a client that suffered from numerous ailments including asthma and rheumatism.
 Additionally, an acupuncturist assisted with the placement of the tattoos.

 Dale reported that within three months of receiving the tattoos, the client’s symptoms had either diminished or disappeared entirely.
-While this study did not satisfy strict requirements of the scientific method, it does provide food for thought about the purpose of body art on the oldest tattooed mummy.
+While this study did not satisfy strict requirements of the scientific method, it does provide food for thought for the purpose of body art on the oldest tattooed mummy.

 Tattoos Tell Stories

 What the current knowledge of ancient tattoos demonstrates is that they are a unique form of narrative that is traceable to the earliest civilizations of mankind.
 Even today, tattoos tell a story.
 Whether they reveal aspects of an individual’s character, their medical history, or their standing within a certain culture, tattoos help to define those who receive them.